 of the Internet.They have sub reddits to hang out with communities like selfhosted, freesoftware.

-At the same time, finding a valuable content is time consuming and painful.
+At the same time, finding a valuable content is time consuming.

 Hacker news